When we moved in, it was boring.

 Date night at home – $37.

-I covered up the furniture, brought out the tarps and paper and taped everything up while kiddo was away for the night at a sleepover.
+We brought out the tarps and paper and taped everything up while kiddo was away for the night at a sleepover.
 The brick took about five cans of spray paint (it’s five feet tall and seven feet wide at the front).
 I got the worst headache later because the temps dropped too much to let the fireplace dry while the windows were open.
 The stone is not totally “black” but it gained depth and character, and it’s perfect!
 I was also able to hide the glue lines that were visible at the opening of the glass, which originally had this awful white line.
 The paint at least makes it a little less noticeable.

 Next up, Fireplace Project – Part 2.